 There has been a lot of discussion in the crypto space about a Bitcoin ETF and when it could finally be approved.
-This guide takes a closer look at what an ETF is and why it is so important for the cryptocurrency market.
+This editorial takes a closer look at what a Bitcoin ETF is and why it is so important for the cryptocurrency market over the longer term.

-The baseline definition for an exchange-traded fund (ETF) is a specific type of security which tracks the performance of an index, commodity, sector, or a basket of securities that can be purchased or sold on a stock exchange pretty much same way a regular stock can.
+The baseline definition for an exchange-traded fund (ETF) is a specific type of security that tracks the performance of an index, commodity, sector, or a basket of securities that can be purchased or sold on stock markets pretty much same way a regular stock can.

-An ETF can easily be structured to track the performance of anything – from the price of a commodity to the price of a cryptocurrency and, in our case – Bitcoin.
+An ETF can easily be structured to track the performance of any asset – from the price of a commodity to the price of a cryptocurrency and, in our case – Bitcoin.

 With an ETF, the underlying asset is owned and traded by a fund – this eliminates the need for investors to do it on their own.
 The fund would divide fragment the ownership of the asset into shares and that’s what investors can purchase.

-ETF shareholders receive a portion of the funds’ profits through dividends or earned interest paid.
+ETF shareholders receive a portion of the funds’ profits through dividends (in case the assets – like stocks – share such, or earned interest paid).

 Before diving into the specific advantages of a Bitcoin ETF, it’s important to note that there are some countries that have already approved products of this kind.